Narre Warren: Demographics

+Political Affairs

+Since 1955, the suburb is completely within the Division of Bruce electorate.
+The Bruce electorate seat has been held by Australian Labor Party (ALP) since 1996.
+The current MP is Julian Hill, and has been since 2016.

+The local government for the area from 1862 to 1973, was the Shire of Pakenham.
+Coinciding the inception of Shire of Berwick, the area switched local governments to under its control, up until the creation of the City of Casey in 1994.
+Narre Warren holds the council seat, at its Bunjil Place precinct.

 Residential development

-Over the years Narre Warren has grown from a semi-rural residential town to become a part of a major growth corridor in the southeast of Melbourne.
+Over the years, Narre Warren has grown from a semi-rural residential town to become a part of a major growth corridor in the southeast of Melbourne.

 In recent years, a multitude of new housing developments have seen Narre Warren expand to such an extent that it now adjoins neighbouring suburbs such as Berwick.

 Education

 Schools in Narre Warren include Harkaway Hills College, Lysterfield Lake College, Narre Warren North Primary School, Oatlands Primary School, Maramba Primary School, Don Bosco Primary School, Mary Mackillop Primary School, Fountain Gate Secondary College, Alkira Secondary College, Fountain Gate Primary School, Dandenong Valley Special School and Fleetwood Primary School (formerly known as Hallam Valley Primary School), Narre Warren South P-12 College and Waverley Christian College – Narre Warren South Campus.
 Narre Warren Station Primary School was closed at the end of 2001 and moved to Narre Warren South (to suit the change in growth areas) where it became Hillsmeade Primary School.
-There is also a large community education centre, Narre Community Learning Centre Inc., located in Malcolm Court.
+There is also a large community education centre, Narre Community Learning Centre Inc., located on Malcolm Court.

-Community facilities
+Community & recreational facilities

+Narre Warren features some recreational facilities such as lawn bowl, bowling, cinemas, and clubs.

 Kim Cang Temple, a Vietnamese Buddhist temple, is located in the suburb.